BLACK LENS: CAROL TULLOCH & TOSIN ADEOSUN

 Prof. Carol Tulloch

 Sometimes, I find it really hard to define what is beautiful or who is beautiful.
-But, it’s always something, where somebody catches your breath, for me, and makes you look, again.
-I’ve talked about this briefly somewhere else, but on the Tube, from Walthamstow, having seen Rose Sinclair’s exhibition of Althea McNish and this young woman got on the Tube.
-The way that Fanny Eaton is represented in a lot of the paintings, the skin tone was about the same, light skin tone, the hair was slicked down, really tight, close to her head into a bun, lots of gold jewellery, there was a lot of Black clothing and there was some red.
+But, it’s always something, where somebody catches your breath, for me, and makes you look again.
+I’ve talked about this briefly somewhere else, but on the Tube, from Walthamstow [London], having seen Rose Sinclair’s exhibition about Althea McNish, a young woman got on the Tube.
+The way that Fanny Eaton is represented in a lot of paintings, the skin tone was about the same, light skin tone, the young woman’s hair was slicked down, really tight, close to her head into a bun, lots of gold jewellery, there was a lot of black coloured clothing and some pieces were red.
 She had, like, cargo pants, trainers, she had big earphones around her neck.
 The confidence, not arrogance at all, but there was a confidence.

-I’ve actually said it was like she was wearing her bedroom, because I would say she was about 16-17, everything that defined her at that time would be in her private space of her bedroom and that she was wearing this on her body on that day, and I couldn’t stop looking at it, because she looked so, I wouldn’t wear it, it’s not me, too old, but I understood.
+I’ve said before, it was like she was wearing her bedroom because, I would say she was about 16-17, everything that defined her at that time would be in her private space of her bedroom and that she was wearing this on her body on that day.
+I couldn’t stop looking at her, because she looked so good, I wouldn’t wear it, it’s not me, too old, but I understood.
 I got a sense of who she was.
-I know it’s difficult to place that to an individual, but she just knew who she was.
+I know it’s difficult to place that on an individual, but I believed she just knew who she was.
 It came across that way.
 She didn’t look awkward.
 She just looked incredibly confident and that’s a form of beauty, I think, for me, which is a bit about what you were saying about your muses, because I remember seeing Aretha Franklin on TV, so, this would be the ’60s, in a head wrap and kaftan.
-I mean, it was just there was a strength there.
+I mean, it was just there, a strength there.
 Well, she’s a good-looking woman anyway, but then it just filled the screen, that power of that beauty.
 What about you?

 TA: It is emotional looking at it from a contemporary angle, but also what it meant in the past.
-Very important that the past and the present and future come together.
+Very important that the past, present and future come together.

 It’s about moments of truth.
 If a younger generation comes across these images, then there’s that connection and they can see themselves in that past and not in the usual way of enslavement, but in a different context.